SaaS Content Marketing: 9,000 Word Guide For 2022

 - Analyzing the costs and benefits of the channel

-The first step is to ask some fundamental questions about your content.
+The first step is to ask some fundamental questions about your content, as it is with most of the processes that are related to SaaS content marketing.
 Where will you publish it?
 Keep in mind that different types of content will require different platforms.

 If you’re mainly publishing on your own blog, you may consider earned media channels to get other brands to mention your posts.
 Which social media platforms are fit for your content?

 You’ll probably publish on a platform that’s frequently used by your ideal customer profile.
 The channel that’s fit for distributing, say, Instagram posts are paid media channels (specifically paid social media ads).

 The second step is benchmarking.
 With this method, you’ll research your competition’s distribution channels and strategy, and create a model that’s at least as efficient as it.
 You’ll ask the questions that you’ve asked about your own content in the first step explained above.

 Then you’ll look for the distribution methods that they use for their platforms and measure their benefits.
 To find the most productive channels that they use, you’ll want to use KPIs.
 Learn more about KPIs in the step below.

 The third step is analyzing the costs and benefits of a channel.
 Use a PPC report to see if your paid channels are worth their cost.
 Make sure to measure the effectiveness of your content distribution channels by using these content marketing metrics and KPIs (which are explained below).